Table of Contents

 Appraisal Gap Clause Bottom Line

 When you make an offer on a home, there is always the chance that you're offering more than it's worth.
-So, before you submit an offer, you should work with your real estate agent to pull comps and determine a fair estimate.
-An appraisal gap clause can enhance your bid if you feel confident in your ability to cover any potential shortfall.
+An appraisal gap clause can help smooth the transaction process and protect both buyers and sellers from potential financial discrepancies caused by varying appraised values.
+By using an appraisal gap clause, you can enhance your bid if you feel confident in your ability to cover any potential shortfall.
 But be sure to determine how much you're comfortable paying and don't agree to something you can't afford, or you could be stuck with a hefty bill at closing.